CommodoreOS/PCUAE/README.md

 PCUAE Quick Startup Guide
 ====================

-You only need one link for THEC64 Mini, THEC64, THEVIC20 Atari2600 Plus and THE400 Mini:
+You only need one link for THEC64 Mini, THEC64, THEVIC20, THEA500 Mini Atari2600 Plus and THE400 Mini:
 ---------

 This will guide you through: